 What are the Best Laptop Speakers?

-What are the Best Computer Speakers for Cheap?
+What are the Best Budget Computer Speakers?

 What Are the Loudest Computer Speakers?

-Every manufacturer is trying to prove that they have the best computer speakers, and posting a high sensitivity is one of the best ways to demonstrate value.
+Every manufacturer tries to prove that they have the best computer speakers, and posting a high sensitivity is one of the best ways to demonstrate value.
 That said, the best computer speakers on our list in terms of maximum volume are the Logitech S120.
 These bookshelf speakers sport a maximum volume of over a hundred decibels.

 Are Bluetooth Speakers Good for PC?